-Market Watch: Why shares have bounced back
+Market Watch: What next for the sharemarket?

 • Market Watch: Why share markets have shrugged off coronavirus

-On Wall Street and locally a least, where the comeback had been strongest, markets had recovered more than half of that ground.
+On Wall Street and locally a least, where the comeback had been strongest, markets had recovered most of that ground.

+The S&P500 has rallied 27 per cent is now down just 12 per cent in the year to date and about 3 per cent in past 12 months.

+The NZX-50 is only off about 9 per cent in the year to date.

 That wasn't necessarily so surprising when you looked at the completely unprecedented level of stimulus that had been unleashed by central banks and governments, Taylor said.

-The US for example had unleashed the equivalent of 50 per cent of its GDP in funding already allocated or pledged.
+The US, for example, had unleashed the equivalent of 50 per cent of its GDP in funding already allocated or pledged.

 If you looked at it very simplistically, US equities had lost about US$12 trillion in the crash and had rallied back by roughly the amount of stimulus that had been provided.